StigNygaard/lastfm-widgets/services/README.md

 Notice, it is recommended to use widget [v1.13 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget").
 If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the `ignorebots` attribute on the widget.

 ### Local development
-[Install Deno](https://docs.deno.com/runtime/getting_started/installation/) if you haven't already done that.
-Next, make sure to have the relevants of above-mentioned environment variables defined in your local setup (including `webpage_show=demo` if you want the demo-page to play with).
-For example by adding the variables to a `.env` file in the root of the repository.
+To run a local clone of this project, you need to have [Deno installed](https://docs.deno.com/runtime/getting_started/installation/ "Install Deno").
+Next, make sure you have the relevants of above-mentioned environment variables defined (including `webpage_show=demo` if you want the demo-page to play with).
+The easiest way to define these variables in a local setup, is to add them in a `.env` file in the root of the project-folder (see `.env.example`).
 Then...

 Run locally with: